Little Fires Everywhere Director Lynn Shelton Dead at 54

 Kevin Mazur/Getty Images

 Filmmaker and director Lynn Shelton died on Friday, May 15 as a result of a previously unidentified blood disorder, according to a statement obtained by E!
-News.
+News from her publicist Adam Kersh.
 She was 54.

 She was an aspiring actor and photographer in her twenties but didn't begin making films until her mid-30's.
 According to the statement, Shelton realized she had a lifetime ahead of her to become the filmmaker she wanted to be when she saw French director Claire Denis speak at Seattle's Northwest Film Forum in 2003 in which Denis revealed she was 40 when she directed her first feature film.